Pattern-based Knowledge Component Extraction from Student Code Using Representation Learning: Experiments

-We selected subtrees with high attention weights (above a $20\%$ threshold).
-These high-attention subtrees represent the most influential substructures for prediction, following the original study of this model~\cite{hoq2025automated}.
-From this filtering, we obtained a total of $78,647$ important subtrees from correct submissions and $132,658$ important subtrees with logical errors from incorrect submissions.
-For representation learning, we processed the subtrees by normalizing all the identifier tokens and trained the VAE model exclusively on all the normalized subtrees from correct submissions, and the output labels were only the important subtrees.
-This design choice aims to encode structurally similar, valid, and pedagogically meaningful patterns and understand the overall correct code architecture.
-The dataset of correct subtrees was partitioned into a 60:20:20 split for training, validation, and testing, respectively.
-The VAE was configured with a subtree embedding size of $64$, a latent dimension of $128$, and intermediate dense layers equal in size to the embedding layer.
-A dropout rate of $0.2$ was applied throughout to prevent overfitting.
-The model was trained over a maximum of $30$ epochs with an early stopping patience of $10$, using the Adamax optimizer with a learning rate of $0.001$ and a $\beta$-VAE formulation with a KL divergence scaling factor \( \beta = 1 \times 10^{-2} \), balancing reconstruction fidelity and latent space regularization.
-The trained VAE achieved a test reconstruction accuracy of $95\%$ when measured across all tokens, including padding tokens (unimportant subtrees were considered padding in the output labels).
-However, when focusing only on the actual important subtree token sequences (excluding padding), the reconstruction accuracy was $10\%$.
-While this may appear lower compared to typical autoencoder tasks, perfect reconstruction of the input subtrees was not the primary objective.
-Instead, the VAE was designed to learn a latent embedding space where structurally similar subtrees are mapped to nearby regions, enabling generalization across minor syntactic variations, guided by $\beta$-VAE principles~\cite{higgins2017beta}, where a controlled trade-off between reconstruction fidelity and latent space regularization is maintained to facilitate structural generalization.
-From a total of $11,953$ unique subtree patterns in the data, the VAE reconstructed $106$ unique representative subtree outputs, demonstrating its ability to compress and abstract over fine-grained structural variations.
-To validate that the predicted subtrees are semantically meaningful and not the result of arbitrary alignment, we developed a naive baseline: subtrees from the predicted group were randomly assigned to input subtrees.
-Both the input and predicted subtrees using our approach and the randomized baseline were embedded using the CodeT5 model~\cite{wang2021codet5}, and their similarity was computed using cosine similarity.
+In the second stage, we filtered subtrees with attention weights above $20\%$, following the original study of this model~\cite{hoq2025automated}.
+From this filtering, we obtained a total of $78,647$ important subtrees from correct submissions and $132,658$ important subtrees from incorrect submissions.
+Identifier tokens were normalized to reduce surface variation, and a $\beta$-VAE was trained exclusively on high-attention subtrees from correct code to ensure that the latent space reflected valid and pedagogically meaningful structures.
+The VAE used a subtree embedding size of $64$, latent dimension $128$, intermediate dense layers matching the embedding size, dropout rate $0.2$ (to prevent overfitting), and was trained for up to $30$ epochs (patience $10$) with Adamax optimizer ($\text{lr}=0.001$) and $\beta=1\times 10^{-2}$ to balance reconstruction fidelity with latent space regularization.
+The VAE achieved $95\%$ reconstruction accuracy across all tokens, though only $10\%$ when considering important subtrees in isolation.
+This lower score was expected, since the objective was not perfect reconstruction but learning a latent embedding space where structurally similar subtrees are mapped to nearby regions~\cite{higgins2017beta}.
+In practice, the VAE compressed $11,953$ unique subtree patterns into $106$ unique representative outputs, demonstrating its ability to compress and abstract fine-grained structural variations.
+To validate semantic alignment, we compared cosine similarity scores between predicted and input subtrees using CodeT5 (pretrained programming language model, 220 million parameters) embeddings~\cite{wang2021codet5}, against a randomized baseline.
 Our proposed approach achieved a significantly higher mean similarity score of 0.96 (standard deviation 0.03) compared to the randomized baseline's mean similarity of 0.85 (standard deviation 0.04) between the input and predicted representative subtrees.
 A statistical test confirmed that the difference between the two distributions was significant with a $p$-$value$ of $0.0001$.